osprey-dcs/feed-core/proto.md

 These 2048 registers access static configuration data.
 See section Configuration ROM.

+If 0x800 has a zero (0) value, then the altnerate ROM location should be used.

+### Alternate ROM location

+Consists of 16384 registers 0x004000 - 0x007fff
+containing static configuration data.
+See section Configuration ROM.

 ## Configuration ROM Format

 The register range 0x800 - 0xfff holds static data describing the device.